top of page

 Dog parks for Toy Poodles: benefits or harm?

-Many puppy owners find it necessary to take their pet to dog parks.
-Unfortunately, these places cannot be classified as safe for a puppy or an adult dog.
+Many puppy owners feel the need to take their pets to dog parks.
+Unfortunately, these places cannot be considered entirely safe for either puppies or adult dogs.

-We do not live in an ideal world and there is a non-zero probability of meeting an aggressive dog; in a dog park, this probability increases tenfold.
-For any dog, the accumulation of unfamiliar relatives is stressful, and even a peaceful dog in ordinary life can suddenly attack someone he considers a threat or prey.
+We don’t live in an ideal world, and there’s always a non-zero chance of encountering an aggressive dog; in a dog park, that probability increases significantly.
+For any dog, being surrounded by unfamiliar dogs is stressful, and even a typically peaceful dog might suddenly lash out at someone it perceives as a threat or prey.

 Gingerbreed Toy Poodles